Cultivating fungi at home is a fantastic way to see just how amazing nature is.

 Time to drill your holes.

-If you have chosen a newly cut stump, use your drill and drill bit to drill holes all around the top and sides of the stump, pushing the drill about 1 1/4’” in, to create enough space for each plug to fit snugly.
+If you have chosen a newly cut stump, use your drill and drill bit to drill holes all around the top and sides of the stump, pushing the drill about one and a quarter inches in, to create enough space for each plug to fit snugly.
 A stump will usually hold up to fifty plugs.

 If you are using logs, drill holes all along the length of the logs in rows, keeping each hole about an inch apart.
-Again, you can fit about fifty plugs in one 3- to 4-foot log.
+Again, you can fit about fifty plugs in one three- to four-foot log.

 Hammer Them In